Master of Engineering in Earthquake: Career, Skills, Scope, Options, Outlook

 What is a Master of Engineering in Earthquake Engineering program?

-A Master of Engineering in Earthquake Engineering is a graduate-level degree program that focuses on the design and analysis of structures and infrastructure to withstand earthquakes.
-The program typically covers topics such as seismic hazard analysis, soil-structure interaction, earthquake engineering principles, and computer-aided analysis and design.
+A Master of Engineering in Earthquake Engineering is a graduate-level program focusing on designing and analyzing structures and infrastructure to withstand earthquakes.
+The program typically covers seismic hazard analysis, soil-structure interaction, earthquake engineering principles, and computer-aided analysis and design.

 What are the basic eligibility requirements for a Master of Engineering in Earthquake Engineering program?